unicode-org/cldr/docs/ldml/tr35-personNames.md

     de_Latin_DE, und_Latn_DE, de_Latn, und_Latn, de_DE, und_DE, de, und

 This process will always terminate, because there is always a und value in one of the two nameOrderLocales elements.
-Remember that the inheritance chain requires use of the parentLocales elements: it is not just truncation.
+Remember that the lookup chain requires use of the parentLocales elements: it is not just truncation.

 For example, the data for a particular locale might look like the following: